Argon–argon dating

 Argon–argon (or 40Ar/39Ar) dating is a radiometric dating method invented to supersede potassium–argon (K/Ar) dating in accuracy.
 The older method required splitting samples into two for separate potassium and argon measurements, while the newer method requires only one rock fragment or mineral grain and uses a single measurement of argon isotopes.
 40Ar/39Ar dating relies on neutron irradiation from a nuclear reactor to convert a stable form of potassium (39K) into the radioactive 39Ar.
 As long as a standard of known age is co-irradiated with unknown samples, it is possible to use a single measurement of argon isotopes to calculate the 40K/40Ar* ratio, and thus to calculate the age of the unknown sample.
 40Ar* refers to the radiogenic 40Ar, i.e. the 40Ar produced from radioactive decay of 40K.
 40Ar* does not include atmospheric argon adsorbed to the surface or inherited through diffusion and its calculated value is derived from measuring the 36Ar (which is assumed to be of atmospheric origin) and assuming that 40Ar is found in a constant ratio to 36Ar in atmospheric gases.

 Method

 The sample is generally crushed and single crystals of a mineral or fragments of rock are hand-selected for analysis.
 These are then irradiated to produce 39Ar from 39K via the (n-p) reaction 39K(n,p)39Ar.
 The sample is then degassed in a high-vacuum mass spectrometer via a laser or resistance furnace.
 Heating causes the crystal structure of the mineral (or minerals) to degrade, and, as the sample melts, trapped gases are released.
-The gas may include atmospheric gases, such as carbon dioxide, water, nitrogen, and argon, and radiogenic gases, like argon and helium, generated from regular radioactive decay over geologic time.
+The gas may include atmospheric gases, such as carbon dioxide, water, nitrogen, and radiogenic gases like argon and helium, generated from regular radioactive decay over geologic time.
 The abundance of 40Ar* increases with the age of the sample, though the rate of increase decays exponentially with the half-life of 40K, which is 1.248 billion years.